-There is something innately spiritual about the connection that is forged between body, mind and soul when pushing ourselves beyond the boundaries we believe we’re restricted by.
-When we run that extra mile, lift that extra pound or survive that extra minute, our mind spins for a moment, suspended in a state of shock.
+There is something spiritual about the connection that is forged between body, mind and soul when pushing yourself beyond the boundaries you think exist.
+But when you run that extra mile, the mind steps back for a moment, suspended reality-bending shock.

 During that post-experience moment, the mind has to scramble to make sense of what’s just occurred.
 How could the body possibly have done that?
 It’s in these split seconds that we temporarily escape the mind, and locate the true versions of ourselves beyond perceived limitation.
 We feel weightless, powerful, and truly alive.
 We feel high.